saikirangurijal/cloudcentersuite/Content/Monitoring/Appdynamics/README.md

 Once the script is run, please follow the prompts to import the service or the correspondong application profile.

-##### PLEASE NOTE : You will be prompted with location of service bundle zip and/or application bundle zip on client machine.
+**NOTE** :  You will be prompted with location of service bundle zip and/or application bundle zip on client machine.
 The files must be copied on to the repository before proceeding to deploy.

         - Agent Bundle under <service_path>/<your_bundle_name>
             Example: http://<Your_REPO_Server_IP>/<service_path>/appdynamics/appdynamicsagent